CloudBotIRC/CloudBot/docs/user/main_user.md

   ```

 ## 2 - Getting Python 3.4
-If you don't already have Python 3.4 installed on your server, the following explains how to do so for Linux and Mac OS X.
+Setting up Python 3.4 on most OSs usually goes as follows.

   **On Linux (Debian Based):**
   Run the following in your terminal: